-These natural approaches consist of simple diet and lifestyle changes that you can implement in to your daily routines.
+The following natural approaches include simple diet and lifestyle changes that can be implemented in order to support and promote good gut health.

 How, what, and when we eat has a huge effect on the health of the gut.
 A mindful approach to eating includes eating smaller meals, not eating too fast, and not rushing your meals.
 Gulping your food down and talking whilst eating can introduce more gas in to the system as you swallow.
 Eating food without proper chewing can also impair digestion, and put strain on the digestive system.
-Avoid drinking beverages immediately before or after eating as this can dilute your stomach acid, affecting your overall digestive capacity.
+Drinking beverages immediately before or after eating should be avoided as this can dilute stomach acid, and lower overall digestive capacity.

 Talk to a nutritionist about your fibre intake.
 Fibre is needed to maintain regularity and prevent constipation which can contribute to bloating.
 Insoluble fibre will become your new best friend if your bloating is being caused by irregular bowel movements or constipation.
 Raw plant foods are fibre rich but can be more difficult to digest so stick to cooked foods whilst on any gut healing program.

 Beans, pulses, and lentils are an excellent source of plant based nutrition but are renowned for being gassy foods alongside other vegetables such as the brassicas.
 However these foods do not need to be removed from the diet if you prepare them properly.
-You can build tolerance by eating them in moderation and allowing your gut bacteria to adapt.
-(Our gut bacteria colonies change according to what we eat.)
-It is important to soak beans and legumes overnight for 12 hours, and discard the soak water, to reduce the gas producing potential to bloat.
-You can also try adding the seaweed Kombu whilst cooking them, as this makes them easier to digest.
-Bacteria thrive on sugar so reducing your intake of high carbohydrate and sugary foods will help to prevent fermentation in your gut.
+You can build tolerance by eating them in moderation and allowing your gut bacteria to adapt - our gut bacteria colonies change according to what we eat.

-Ensuring your diet contains an adequate amount of prebiotics (food for friendly bacteria) will also help, so try including foods such as bananas, leeks, asparagus, artichoke, and onions.
+Ensuring your diet contains an adequate amount of prebiotics (prebiotics are a source of food for friendly bacteria) will also help, so try including foods such as: bananas, leeks, asparagus, artichoke, and onions.
 This will help to increase the diversity and number of friendly bacteria in your gut.